Wenquan-Li/Wenquan-Li.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Wenquan Li is an incoming Assistant Professor in Finance at [Xi’an Jiaotong-Liverpool University (XJTLU)](https://www.xjtlu.edu.cn/en/study/departments/international-business-school-suzhou/departments/department-of-finance/learning-and-teaching/department-staff).
+Wenquan Li is an Assistant Professor in Finance at [Xi’an Jiaotong-Liverpool University (XJTLU)](https://www.xjtlu.edu.cn/en/study/departments/international-business-school-suzhou/departments/department-of-finance/learning-and-teaching/department-staff).
 He earned a PhD in Finance from [The University of Queensland (UQ)](https://www.uq.edu.au/).
 Wenquan’s primary research interests include environmental and climate finance, household finance, and behavioral finance.
 His recent working papers also involve corporate bonds and mergers & acquisitions.<br>

 Wenquan's research has been presented at prestigious conferences (e.g., AFA, FIRN, FMA, EFMA, AsianFA, CAFM, and NZFM) and featured on [The FinReg Blog](https://sites.duke.edu/thefinregblog/2022/11/29/toxic-emissions-and-corporate-green-innovation/) of the Duke Financial Economics Center.
 He received the _Dean’s Award for Outstanding HDR Theses_ from UQ.<br>